sainunna/HelloWorld/README.md

 # HelloWorld
 First Repository
 Hi ,

-I am intrested in Angular JS and Node JS
+This is project detaills about Angular JS qliksense